nell-byler/dice_detection/README.md

 4. [Extension to video applications](README.md#video-footage)

 # Proof of Concept
-There was one existing dataset on kaggle with dice images.
-I wanted to train a Convolutional Neural Network (CNN) to classify images of single six-sided dice as either 1, 2, 3, 4, 5, or 6, and I was curious how difficult it would be to implement and train classifier from scratch.
+There was [one](https://www.kaggle.com/ucffool/dice-d4-d6-d8-d10-d12-d20-images) existing dataset on kaggle with dice images.
+I wanted to train a Convolutional Neural Network (CNN) to classify images of single, six-sided dice as either 1, 2, 3, 4, 5, or 6, and I was curious how difficult it would be to implement and train classifier from scratch.
 Turns out, not too long!
 You can look at the results in [0_dice_classification.ipynb](0_dice_classification.ipynb).
-The CNN architecture was heavily inspired by LeNet-5, and took about 2 hours to run on my macbook.
+The CNN architecture was inspired by LeNet-5, a CNN designed to classify handwritten characters.
+Run on my macbook, optimization took about 20 minutes, reaching a final loss of 0.02.

 ![dice classification](/img/image_classification.png)

 # Object Detection
-Image classification is a relatively straight forward concept, but object detection and localization is a much more complex problem.
+While image *classification* is a relatively straight forward concept, object detection is a much more complex problem - given an image with multiple dice (e.g., our dice cam situation), the model must now *detect* and *localize* each die before classification.
 This part of the project was significantly more involved than the initial proof-of-concept, and required that I generate and label my own dataset.
 I followed EdjeElectronic's [very comprehensive tutorial](https://github.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10#8-use-your-newly-trained-object-detection-classifier), with a few modifications.
 I briefly outline the steps below.

 ## Dataset and Model
 ### Process overview